Ch4os1/WriteUps-HTB/README.md

 # WriteUps-HTB
 WriteUps for HTB Labs, collection of machines that I will use to hone my skills.
 Difficulty ratings are subjective (x/10)<br>
-Some writeups will contain POCs but highly recommend to get from source.<br>
+Some writeups will contain POCs but highly recommend to get from source<br>
 ## Modes
 HTB offers **Guided Mode**, I would advise to start off with **Guided Mode** and then switch to **Adventure Mode** when feeling confident on Easy Boxes.